falakthkr/falakthkr/README.md

 She/Her

 ## 💻 I am a Full stack Developer
-- 🌱 I’m currently in a continuous learning process of the MERN stack.
+- 🌱 I’m currently leanring VueJS.
-- 👯 I’m looking to collaborate on MERN Stack projects.
-- 😄 I’m looking for a full time job as a Full stack/Front-end developer.
+- 👾 I’m a software engineering intern at codemonk.

 ### 🔭 Other interests
 I like playing the classical guitar and enjoy yoga.